mcgin/racing-results-service/README.md

 Expand the horse service to return more than just name and id - likely to mean findByName uses findById to get full details

 Expand the course service to return more than just name and id - likely to mean findByName uses findById to get full details

+Sort out the auto generated exception blocks in services